-- b.
-Attended high school in New Jersey for three or more years; - c.
-Graduated from a high school in New Jersey or received the equivalent of a high school diploma in New Jersey; - d.
-Registers as an entering student or is currently enrolled in a public institution of higher education not earlier than the fall semester of the 2013-2014 academic year; and - e.
+- e.
 In the case of a person without lawful immigration status, files an affidavit with the institution of higher education stating that the student has filed an application to legalize his immigration status or will file an application as soon as he is eligible to do so. - IN EVERY INSTANCE: A record of the evidence utilized in determining domicile pursuant to this section shall be maintained with the student's records.